violaberg/wine-o-clock/TESTING.md

 ## **Device Testing**

-The website was tested on various devices using Chrome DevTools and real-life device, such as iPhone 12, Dell laptop and iPad Air.
+The website was tested on various devices using Chrome DevTools and real-life device, such as iPhone 12, Dell and Lenovo X1 laptop and iPad Air.

 ## **Lighthouse**